tacoinfra/harbinger-signer/README.md

  If you get a `{"message": "Internal server error"}` instead, you should check your Lambda logs inside the AWS console to see what went wrong.
 Most likely you have either not created all of the Systems Manager parameters correctly or the KMS key policy is not 100% correct.
 You should see output like this:

  ![Info Output](images/info-output.png)

+## Customizing Functionality

+[`OracleService`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/oracle-service.ts) is a pluggable service that can handle all serverless requests for the signer.
+It is initialized with an object conforming to the [`Signer`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/signer.ts) interface, an object conforming to the [`CandleProvider`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/candle-provider.ts) interface and a list of assets to sign.

+End users can customize this library with custom signers and candle providers.

+### Custom Assets

+An assets list is configured in [`serverless.yml`](https://github.com/tacoinfra/harbinger-signer/blob/master/serverless.yml#L60).
+This list can be customized to any set of assets.

+### Custom Candle Providers

+An object conforming to the [`CandleProvider`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/candle-provider.ts) interface can retrieve `Candle` objects from an external feed. [`Candle Provider`s are injected into the `OracleService` via constructor](https://github.com/tacoinfra/harbinger-signer/blob/dfd677ec8724b03483e65ac156a2213e22d771a0/handler.ts#L89).

+`Harbinger-Signer` has two `CandleProvider`s built in:
+- [`BinanceCandleProvider`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/binance-candle-provider.ts): Provides Candles from the Binance API.
+- [`CoinbaseCandleProvider`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/coinbase-candle-provider.ts): Provides Candles from the Coinbase Pro API.

+### Custom Signers

+An object conforming to the [`Signer`]() interface can sign bytes and provide a public key. [`Signer`s are injected into `OracleService` via constructor](https://github.com/tacoinfra/harbinger-signer/blob/dfd677ec8724b03483e65ac156a2213e22d771a0/handler.ts#L89).

+`Harbinger-Signer` has one signer built in, [`AwsSigner`](https://github.com/tacoinfra/harbinger-signer/blob/master/src/aws-signer.ts) which wraps calls to an [AWS KMS Service](https://aws.amazon.com/kms/).

+## Credits

+Harbinger is written and maintained by [Luke Youngblood]() and [Keefer Taylor]().